lukef7fywmrp/bitfinex-api-demo/README.md

 In the Bitfinex API Demo project, we employ Next.js Streaming to optimize data loading and enhance user experience.
 Streaming breaks down the page's HTML into smaller chunks and progressively sends them from the server to the client.
 This allows parts of the page to be displayed sooner, without waiting for all data to load before rendering.
 As a result, the project achieves reduced Time To First Byte (TTFB), improved First Contentful Paint (FCP), and faster Time to Interactive (TTI), especially on slower devices.
 By leveraging Streaming, we ensure a seamless and efficient user interface.

+## Revalidation and Caching

+The Bitfinex API Demo project utilizes revalidation techniques for real-time data updates and optimized performance.
+Pages are automatically revalidated every 60 seconds, ensuring that users see the latest data from the Bitfinex API.

+To keep data up-to-date, we use the `cache: 'no-store'` option, preventing outdated information from being displayed on subsequent visits.

+Revalidation enhances user experience by providing timely and accurate market information without the need for manual refreshes.
+However, we carefully balance the revalidation interval to avoid excessive API requests.

+Your feedback is valuable in refining our caching strategy and revalidation interval for the best possible performance.
+We aim to deliver an exceptional web application for cryptocurrency enthusiasts and traders.

+## Future Plans

+- Improve Responsiveness: The project will be made fully responsive to ensure seamless user experience across various devices and screen sizes.
+- Additional Features: More features will be added to enrich the capabilities of the application.
+- UI Enhancements: The user interface will undergo further refinements and improvements for a polished look.

 ## Getting Started

 To run the project locally, follow these steps: